Do kids really need yoga in their lives? The answer is YES and the reasons why they need it are many.

 - Inversions and more difficult poses encourage practice and build strength and self-esteem.

-- The Secret Garden aka DESSERT is a version of deep relaxation that allows the body to assimilate all of the benefits of the yoga practice.
+- The Peaceful Garden aka DESSERT is a version of deep relaxation that allows the body to assimilate all of the benefits of the yoga practice.
 In this still and quiet portion of class, kids are able to create a special place in their minds where they feel peaceful, happy and safe.

 - Breathing practices are a great way to reduce stress and help with focus and concentration.
 They also help reduce allergy and asthmatic symptoms.

 - Meditation enhances calmness and clarity of mind.

 - The cardiovascular activity included in KAY classes allows kids to expend their energy in a healthy way and strengthens the cardiovascular system.

 - The sense of play incorporated into KAY classes allows kids to let loose, be silly and have fun.

 - Music and dancing have therapeutic properties and teach rhythm, tempo and coordination.

 - The principles of yoga teach kids kindness, sharing, compassion, mindfulness, awareness, and much more.
 Tools that will serve them for the rest of their lives!